 The final liver stiffness much better reflects the true fibrosis stage.
 Our actual practiced algorithm is shown below.

-Fig. 3 demonstrates the principle of the sinusoidal pressure hypothesis (SPH).
+Fig. 7A shows the updated concept of SPH.
 Part I (initiation) encompasses

 elevation of sinusodial pressure with stretch-force induced mechanosignaling

 ultrimately leading to matrix deposition (fibrosis).
 The elevated stiffness and